12 Ways to Incorporate Types of Chocolate Into Your Wedding

 2. Hide chocolate inside another treat as a fun surprise.

 A bomb is a tasty alternative to ice cream, but it’s also frozen and sweet.
 The way a dessert bomb is constructed also allows for a bit of chocolate to be hidden inside for something unexpected.
-It’s also the perfect opportunity to combine flavors with chocolate, such as raspberry or peanut butter.
+It’s also the perfect opportunity to pair chocolate with flavors like raspberry or peanut butter.
 Yum!

 Chocolate Bomb Dessert | Hill City Bride Virginia Weddings

-Hide chocolate inside of another wedding dessert, such as a bomb, as a surprise.
+Hide chocolate inside another wedding dessert, such as a bomb, as a surprise.

 Yes, you can eat chocolate, but it’s so much better when you can drink it on a chilly day.
 This is such a fun way to greet your reception guests!
 Instead of a cocktail, hand them a mug of hot chocolate.
 You could spike it if you want to add a bit of extra warmth.
 Delicious!